On this page:

 Results and Analysis

-- Give a clear and concise presentation of the results of your analysis, incorporating figures and tables where appropriate.
+- Give a clear and concise written presentation of the results of your analysis, incorporating figures and tables where appropriate.

 - Do not incorporate “raw” numerical data, present your data effectively using summary statistics, tables and/or figures, including charts, histograms and graphs